flojoy-ai/docs/docs/instruments-wiki/Cameras/Thorlabs-DCU224C/Thorlabs-DCU224C.md

 cam.close()
 ```

 This script first lists all available instruments using the `list_instruments()` function.
-Then, it connects to the Thorlabs DCU224C camera using the `instrument()` function.
-You can set camera parameters such as exposure time and gain using the appropriate attributes of the camera object (`cam.exposure` and `cam.gain` in this example).
-Finally, it captures an image using the `grab_image()` method and displays it using matplotlib.
-The camera is then closed using the `close()` method.
+Then, it connects to the Thorlabs-DCU224C camera using the `instrument()` function.
+It captures an image using the `grab_image()` method and displays it using matplotlib.
+Finally, it closes the connection to the camera using the `close()` method.

 </TabItem>
 </Tabs>